Rescue Alert Medical Alert System Review

 Rescue Alert Medical Alert Systems Monitoring Services

-Rescue Alert also employs an experienced independent translation service, Language Line Services, which allows them to provide help in 150 languages.
+Rescue Alert also employs an experienced independent translation service, Language Line Services, which allows it to provide help in 150 languages.
 Response times in our tests ranged from 30 to 40 seconds, which corresponds to results in other Rescue Alert reviews.
-Seeing as this includes a 20-second dialing procedure, we can say that the help agents of their emergency response center pick up very fast.
+Seeing as this includes a 20-second dialing procedure, we can say that the help agents of Rescue Alert emergency response center pick up very fast.

 Getting Your System

 Ordering the system online is straightforward since there aren’t many additional features.
 Most of the ones that are available are offered to you as a gift.
 You have to choose whether you want the secondary help button or a lockbox.
 Then, input the subscriber info, including emergency responder information.
 You can also do all this by calling the Rescue Alert phone number.
 Your equipment will arrive after three to five business days using standard shipping or faster if you select second-day or next-day shipment.

 Setting up this system is extremely simple.
 If you bought the cellular option, plug it in the power outlet, wait a few seconds for the system to inform you it’s good to go, and that’s it!
 Setting up the landline option is the same, but you also have to connect your phone and the base unit.
 Run a few tests from different distances from the base unit before you start using the system to get a picture of how far you can go and to make sure everything is fully operational.